 Yoga exercises make you rotate your joints at their full range and angle of motion.
 In this way, yoga helps to prevent degenerative arthritis.
-The cartilage in joints act as a sponge and they stay healthy only when the old fluid is soaked out.
-Due to negligence and lack of exercise, joint cartilages wear out, exposing the joint and underlying bones.
+The cartilage in joints acts as a sponge, and they stay healthy only when the old fluid is soaked out.
+Due to negligence and lack of exercise, joint cartilage wears out, exposing the joint and underlying bones.

 - Helps Boost Immunity

 Yoga postures and exercises improve lymphatic drainage in the body.
 The lymphatic system is a defense system of the body that fights foreign substances like bacteria, viruses, and pathogens.
 Lymph drainage improves the function of the lymphatic system so that it actively and more powerfully destroys foreign bodies.

 - Regulates the level of adrenocorticoids